Salmon Satay

 This post may contain affiliate links.
 Please read our disclosure policy.

-The longer I live in Thailand the more I realize how much I have to learn.
+The longer I lived in Thailand the more I realized how much I had to learn.
 It’s the ironic plight of expats – the longer you live in a place, the more aware you become of how much there still is to know.

 Satay, you may already know, is a Southeast Asian style of grilled protein, coated in a mixture of spices, served on a stick.
 Thai satay includes turmeric to give it a bright yellow hue.
 Chicken satay was a favorite of mine long before I had any clue I would live in Thailand.
 But it’s not just the smoky, well-seasoned skewers that are so good.
 It’s that peanut sauce on the side that no one can ever seem to get enough of.
 Peanut sauce may be the number one request I hear from tourists in restaurants around Thailand, but it’s not terribly common.
 The one way to be sure you’ll get it is to order satay.